JedimEmO/dmat/README.md

-# dcomp
+# dmat

-This crate aims to provide  basic reactive material components to be used for writing UI applications using dominator.
+These crates aim to provide basic functional reactive components to be used for writing single page UI applications using the dominator framework.
+It loosely follows the material design guidelines, but are not bound by them

 The example app is hosted on github pages here:
-<a href="https://jedimemo.github.io/dominator-material/#/component/appbar" target="_blank">https://jedimemo.github.io/dominator-material/ </a>
+<a href="https://jedimemo.github.io/dmat/#/component/appbar" target="_blank">https://jedimemo.github.io/dmat/ </a>

-## Components
+## dmat-components
-Each component provided is implemented as a function, and there are two types of component functions.
+Every component provided in this cate is implemented as a function, and there are two types of component functions.

 The simple type takes properties and a mixin function as arguments, and return a Dom element: